phargogh/downstream-beneficiaries-cli/README.md

-The approach taken is based on an approach described here: https://github.com/therealspring/downstream-beneficiaries/blob/main/downstream_beneficiaries.py, but the script in this repo is adapted to run as a CLI application.
+The approach taken is based on an approach described here: https://github.com/therealspring/downstream-beneficiaries/blob/main/downstream_beneficiaries.py, but the script in this repo is adapted to run as a CLI application instead of as a global pipeline.